John Wolff's Web Museum

 excess movement to ensure reliable operation.

-when released slowly.
-Repeat 10 times to check every bar on the
+returns fully when released slowly.
+Repeat 10 times to check every

-lantern wheel.
-If the lever stops half-way, check for tight pivots,
+bar on the lantern wheel.
+If the lever stops half-way, check for

-damaged or mis-placed springs, burred pawls on the carry lever, or
+tight pivots, damaged or mis-placed springs, burred pawls on the

-damaged pins on the lantern wheel.
-If these are all correct, increase
+carry lever, or damaged bars on the lantern wheel.
+If these are all

-the clearance for the overrun pawl by setting the segment lever
+correct, increase the clearance for the overrun pawl by setting the

-eccentric stop a little lower, then re-check that the backstop still
+segment lever eccentric stop a little lower, then re-check that the

 - Mul/Div control.